icon

 CGL insurance also covers businesses if individuals file a claim for any damages that take place off the premises.
 For example, general liability insurance will protect your assets if someone is injured while using a product with faulty part, made in your factory.

-Excess liability and umbrella coverage provides small businesses an extra assurance of protection if they are sued on multiple fronts or need to pay any damages beyond the limitations of a standard CGL insurance policy.
+Excess liability and umbrella coverage provides small businesses with an extra assurance of protection if they are sued on multiple fronts or need to pay any damages beyond the limitations of a standard CGL insurance policy.

 CGL insurance also protects employees acting in an official capacity.
 It covers your corporation’s executive officers, stockholders and directors when they are acting on the behalf of your business.
 In joint ventures and partnerships, it covers the official actions of partners, members and their spouses.